 If you fail to split up the settlement, the IRS may challenge the non-taxability of a settlement and seek to tax it all.
 A personal injury lawyer will help you avoid any taxation traps of this nature.

 Ask Our Maryland Personal Injury Lawyer if Your Lawsuit is Taxable

 Talk to your Maryland personal injury lawyer if you are concerned your compensation will be taxed.
 This is not an issue in the vast majority of personal injury cases.
-Although we are not tax attorneys, we can help you with the basics relating to injury cases.
-At the Law Offices of Randolph Rice, we help people hurt in car, truck, and motorcycle cases and other personal injury matters on a daily basis.
+Although we are not tax attorneys, our Anne Arundel County personal injury lawyer can help you with the basics relating to injury cases.
+At Rice, Murtha & Psoras, we help people hurt in car, truck, and motorcycle cases and other personal injury matters on a daily basis.
 Call us for a free consultation at 410-431-0911.